The Adams Peak Pilgrimage Climb in Sri Lanka

 When the sun raises the bell at the peak is rung and the priest places rice offerings on the rock.

 Those who have climbed the mountain are rewarded by the stunning sight of the “the shadow of the peak” which is the illusion of a perfectly formed pyramid shaped shadow formed by the irregular shaped mountain!
 Buddhists believe the shadow is a miraculous physical representation of the Triple Gem.

 Getting down the mountain is somewhat quicker than the ascend, although both are far from easy and require a high level of stamina to complete.

 - Be prepared for large temperature variations by taking extra layers.
 The climb can be hard work but the top is sometimes windy and chilly.

 - You are not allowed to take plastic bags on the climb.

 - Refreshments such as water, tea and snacks can be purchased along the route of the climb.

 - Wear comfortable footwear with a good level of grip.

 Include the Adams Peak Pilgrimage on your next Sri Lanka tour

-During the pilgrimage season we can incorporate the Adams Peak Pilgrimage climb into our Discover Sri Lankan Holiday overnight between days 9 and 10.
+During the pilgrimage season we can incorporate the Adams Peak Pilgrimage climb into our Sri Lanka Itinerary overnight between days 9 and 10.
 Alternatively, we offer Tailor-made Holidays to Sri Lanka in which we can include the climb and anything else you wish to include (we have plenty of suggestions, just ask!).